 Cameras matter… but maybe not the way you think.

 I was recently asked why I mask the bright white brand names on my cameras with black gaffer tape.
 Why don’t I want to show the logos off?
 To make the camera more discrete, I usually reply.
 The idea that I need to make my camera an advert for a tech conglomerate is… offensive.
-Yet there is a satisfaction in holding a well-crafted tool.
+Still, I get it: there is a satisfaction in holding a well-crafted tool, regardless of the results.

 What you see is all there is.